For Your Health

 Categories: Events, Research

-The ninth annual UND Epigenetics & Epigenomics Symposium will be held May 13 and 14, 2024, at the UND Memorial Union.
-Organizers are expecting participants from around the midwestern United States to share their research on epigenetic mechanisms in health and disease.
-Activities include plenary talks, poster sessions, and opportunities for informal interaction with researchers. […]
+The 11th Annual University of North Dakota Epigenetics & Epigenomics Symposium will be held May 18-19, 2026, at the Memorial Union on the campus of the University of North Dakota.
+Researchers and participants from around the Midwest will share their research on epigenetic mechanisms in health and disease.
+Activities will include talks, poster sessions, and […]

 Categories: News, Research